Hybee22/werewolf-game/README.md

 - `vote`: Day phase voting
 - `gameEnded`: Signals the end of the game

+## Game Events

+The Werewolf game emits various events throughout gameplay.
+Here's a comprehensive list of events with their descriptions:

+### Game Setup Events

+- `gameCreated`: Emitted when a new game is created.
+  - Payload: `{ gameId: string }`

+- `playerJoined`: Emitted when a player joins the game.
+  - Payload: `{ playerId: string, username: string }`

+- `gameStarted`: Emitted when the game begins.
+  - Payload: `{ phase: string }`

+### Role Assignment Event

+- `roleAssigned`: Sent to each player individually with their assigned role.
+  - Payload: `{ role: string, description: string }`

+- `werewolfTeammates`: Sent to werewolves to inform them of their teammates.
+  - Payload: `{ teammates: [{ username: string }] }`

+### Game Phase Events

+- `phaseChange`: Emitted when the game phase changes (e.g., from night to day).
+  - Payload: `{ phase: string }`

+- `timerUpdate`: Emitted periodically to update the remaining time in the current phase.
+  - Payload: `{ phase: string, remainingSeconds: number }`

+### Night Phase Events

+- `werewolfTurn`: Sent to werewolves when it's their turn to choose a victim.
+  - Payload: `{ description: string }`

+- `seerTurn`: Sent to the seer when it's their turn to choose a player to investigate.
+  - Payload: `{ description: string }`

+- `doctorTurn`: Sent to the doctor when it's their turn to choose a player to protect.
+  - Payload: `{ description: string }`

+- `seerResult`: Sent to the seer with the result of their investigation.
+  - Payload: `{ targetId: string, role: string }`

+### Day Phase Events

+- `playerKilled`: Emitted when a player is killed during the night.
+  - Payload: `{ playerId: string }`

+- `playerEliminated`: Emitted when a player is eliminated by voting.
+  - Payload: `{ playerId: string, role: string }`

+### Voting Events

+- `votingStarted`: Emitted when the voting phase begins.
+  - Payload: `{ remainingTime: number }`

+- `voteRegistered`: Emitted when a player's vote is registered.
+  - Payload: `{ voterId: string, targetId: string }`

+### Game End Event

+- `gameEnded`: Emitted when the game concludes.
+  - Payload: `{ winner: string, reason: string }`

+### Player List Update

+- `updatePlayerList`: Emitted to update all clients with the current player list.
+  - Payload: `[{ id: string, username: string, isAlive: boolean, role: string | null }]`

+### Auto-Resolve Events

+- `autoWerewolfAction`: Emitted when werewolf action is auto-resolved.
+  - Payload: `{ targetId: string }`

+- `autoSeerResult`: Emitted when seer action is auto-resolved.
+  - Payload: `{ targetId: string, role: string }`

+- `autoDoctorAction`: Emitted when doctor action is auto-resolved.
+  - Payload: `{ targetId: string }`

+### Error Events

+- `gameError`: Emitted when an error occurs during the game.
+  - Payload: `{ message: string }`

+Players should listen for these events and update their game state and UI accordingly.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.